 The Royal Pavilion

-Brighton’s Royal Pavilion is a must see.
+Brighton’s Royal Pavilion is a must see on your Brighton day trip.
 Built for George IV as his seaside retreat, this is Brighton’s jewel in the crown and a visual Turkish delight.

 From the Pavilion make your way to The Lanes…